sjpt/metaballsWebgl/README.md

     yinz: 0,            // manual override value used to split y in 3d/2d lookup, needed where xnum*ynum > maxtexsize
     threeShader: true   // true to use customized three shader, false for trivial shading
 ```
+## tracking
+### Colours
+Colours may be added as a fourth channel in the input sphere definition.
+They are tracked through the system, being blended as apporpriate.
+The blending tends to obscure computational inaccuracies arising from the gridded nature of the algorithm.

+### ids
+The id (sphere humber in the input array) can be tracked through the system, and the result used for colouring or to control other shader attributes.
+In the default test setup different ids are mapped to random different colours.

+Blending is not appropriate for ids.
+The system attempts to keep track of the closest (most influential) sphere at any point.
+The nature of the gridding means that this does not give clean edges between the id regions.

+## shaders
+The system provides a very basic shader, or can operate by inserting necessary patches to the three standard material.

+Additionally, the user can provide additional patches.
+For example we have a patch that provides 3d texturing (along the lines of various generations of Organic Art).
+This is not currently publically available.

 ## algorithm
 metaballsWebgl has been derived from standard marching cubes, with several optimizations.
 The optimizations are mainly designed to mitigate the inherent inefficiencies of GPU coding in Webgl.